replicatedhq/kurl.sh/src/markdown-pages/addon-author/contributing-an-addon.md

 The built package will include the images from the Manifest saved as tar archives.

 The install.sh script may also define the functions `<name>_pre_init` and `<name>_join`.
-The pre_init function will be called prior to initializaing the Kubernetes cluster.
+The pre_init function will be called prior to initializing the Kubernetes cluster.
 This may be used to modify the configuration that will be passed to `kubeadm init`.
 The join function will be called on remote nodes before they join the cluster and is useful for host configuration tasks such as loading a kernel module.